 And ycominbator.com, because it has everything a startup founder could need, including financing templates and benchmarks.

-Steven: (1) Innovator’s Dilemma, because it proves that the little guy has a fighting chance against the big guy.
+Innovator’s Dilemma, by Clayton M. Christensen: because it proves that the little guy has a fighting chance against the big guy.

-(2) The Fountainhead, because in the words of Charlie O’donnel, it sums up the entrepreneurial spirit.
+The Fountainhead, by Ayn Rand because in the words of Charlie O’donnel, it sums up the entrepreneurial spirit.
 “The question isn’t who is going to let me; it’s who is going to stop me.”

-(3) And always read a children’s book, something fanciful, like James and the Giant Peach, so you can remember the way children think—with incredible imagination.
+And always read a children’s book, something fanciful, like James and the Giant Peach, by Roald Dahl so you can remember the way children think—with incredible imagination.
 We all need that.